emqx/emqx-docs/en_US/mqtt-over-quic/getting-started.md

 ## Environment

-MQTT over QUIC is an experimental function currently not supported in CentOS 6, macOS, and Windows systems.
+MQTT over QUIC is an experimental function currently not supported in CentOS 6, macOS.

 {% emqxce %}